cdcummings10/data-structures-and-algorithms.NET/DataStructures/LinkedLists/README.md

 ---

 ## Approach

+.insert = creates a new node and sets it's pointer to the head and then reassigns the head to the new node.

+.include = Iterate through the linked list and returns true if the value is found.
+Returns false if the value isn't found.

+.dataToString = Iterate through the linked list and adds data value to a string.
+Returns the string when loop is done.

 .append = Iterated through the linked list and once the last node pointed to null, switched the pointer to the new node.